Capital punishment in Taiwan: Under civilian law

 In practice, all death sentences and executions since 2003 have been imposed for murder-related offences.
 The last non-homicide-related execution in Taiwan took place in October 2002, in the case of a Pingtung County fisherman who was accused of trafficking 295 kg of heroin in 1993.

-Defunct laws
+Repealed legislation

 Two laws, now invalid, have historically contributed to a significant number of executions in Taiwan: